Call to Speak with a Specialist

 ⦁ Supervisor participation in training employees and enforcing compliance.

 ⦁ Keeping records of air sampling, workers’ silica exposure levels, and medical exams.

 Conducting a periodic review/audit of your health and safety records, and particularly those related to exposure risks such as silica, by trained and experienced professionals such as those at RHP provide peace of mind and assurance of OSHA criteria compliance.

 Benefits of Silica Exposure Assessment & Exposure Control Services

 All employers have a moral, ethical, and legal responsibility to provide a safe and healthy workplace with programs and systems in place to protect employees from a vast range of workplace hazards.
 Through our Silica Exposure Assessment and Exposure Control services, RHP professionals work with companies, industries and employers, private and public, to develop programs that lead to a greater level of employee protection, OSHA compliance, lower administrative and operating costs and a effective and productive workforce and a happier, healthier, and safer workplace.
 Workplace injuries are costly in manpower, regulatory citations and liability claims.

 Silica Consulting Services For You

 RHP Risk Management’s Certified Industrial Hygienists (CIH), public health scientists and certified safety professionals are well versed and knowledgeable in navigating clients through the OSHA Silica regulations, in identifying and mitigating worker exposures to crystalline silica, and by recommending and implementing controls that are effective, efficient, and economically feasible.
-We partner with our clients in managing, mitigating, and controlling health risks in their workplaces through the anticipation, recognition, evaluation, and control of environmental and occupational hazards.

 Contact our industry experts today to learn more about our Silica consulting services.